akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 9. Use fishlife for estimating life history priors (Fishlife.R)
 10. Identify parameters that changes when running the retro (Retro_sensitivity.R)

 Lobster example.zip contains the basecase model and a copy of it as mock example.
-Run both models and then you can use directly in script 1 as example
+Run first both models and then you can use those directly in script 1 as an example